 Sales & Marketing

 Following a rough patch during the deep recession and steep drop off in women's clothing sales, the retailer has worked hard to revive its Chico's brand stores by improving customer service and merchandise.
 Judging by the recent run up in sales, CEO David Dyer (who joined the company in 2009) is meeting with considerable success.
-Indeed, historically fast-growing Chico's is back in growth mode.
-In fiscal 2013 (ends January) the chain added about 100 new shops and plans to add another 140 locations in fiscal 2014, including three White House/Black Market stores in Canada, its first outside the US.
-The retail chain is taking a multichannel approach to growth, investing in website functionality to improve the online shopping experience, and aggressively growing its brick-and-mortar store base.
+Indeed, historically fast-growing Chico's is back in growth mode -- including international growth.
+In fiscal 2014 (ended January), the chain added 115 new shops and plans to add between 104 and 118 locations in fiscal 2015, including more stores in Canada and its first in Mexico via a partnership with Mexican retailer El Puerto de Liverpool.

 Mergers and Acquisitions